Azure-Samples/azure-search-openai-demo/README.md

 ### Restricting network traffic

 By default, this application will allow connections from any IP address.
 The backend resources like Cognitive Search and Open AI are protected by API security.
-The web application does not have any authentication mechanism and will allow any IP address to connect by default.
+The web application does not have any authentication mechanism by default (see optional configuration of authentication) and will allow any IP address to connect by default.
 To restrict access to the web application, the search endpoint, Azure Open AI, Azure Storage and the Cognitive Service Form Recognizer to an IP or network address, set the `ALLOWED_HOST` environment variable.

 For example, to allow only the IP `43.133.5.124` to connect: